cmdotcom/text-sdk-dotnet/README.md

 var result = await client.SendMessageAsync(message);
 ```

-## Sending a Apple Pay Request
+## Sending an Apple Pay Request
-It is now possible to send a apple pay request only possible in Apple Business Chat
+It is now possible to send an apple pay request only possible in Apple Business Chat

 ```cs
 var apiKey = new Guid(ConfigurationManager.AppSettings["ApiKey"]);